MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/setup-leaderboard-example-scene.md

 ### UI References

 This section controls the images and general makeup of the leaderboard prefab.
 This section does not need to be changed for successful use of the leaderboard prefab.
-However you may need to make adjustments to this section to customize the look of the prefab for your own purposes.
+However, you may need to make adjustments to this section to customize the look of the prefab for your own purposes.

 ## Populating the Unity Player leaderboard (with fake data)

 In order to populate the Unity Player leaderboard with data you will need to add a statistic to the leaderboard prefab.
 Viewing the leaderboard prefab in the inspector will reveal that it can take an object of type `Stat Base` as a public parameter in its script.

 You can drag any of the `State Base` type prefabs `IntegerStat`, `DoubleStat`, or `StringStat` from the prefabs folder of the Xbox Live Unity plugin and place it in this spot in the leaderboard prefab.

 ![Drag and Drop Stat Prefab](../images/unity/stat-to-leaderbaord-drag.gif)